-A 19th century castle near a forest, with 13th and 15th century towers and outbuildings,
+A 19th century castle with 13th and 15th century towers and outbuildings,

 in 8 hectares of listed meadows and woods, In the Charente area, a short way from Angoulême